marmelab/react-admin/docs/Theming.md

 );
 ```

-Your custom layout can extend the default `<Layout>` component if you only want to override the appBar, the menu, the notification component, or the error page.
+Your custom layout can extend the default `<Layout>` component if you only want to override the sidebar width, the appBar, the menu, the notification component, or the error page.
 For instance:

 ```jsx
 // in src/MyLayout.js